cxengage/cxengage.github.io/cxengage-api-doc/Get-Augments.md

 All known errors will be returned in a JSON map with key "error".

-- **404 Not Found** - The requested tenant does not exist or has been deleted.
+- **422 Unprocessable Entity** - The requested tenant does not exist or has been deleted.

 ### Example